craftcms/shopify/README.md

 ## Installation

-The Shopify plugin requires Craft CMS 5.0.0 or later.
+The Shopify plugin (5.3.x) requires either:

+- Craft 4.3 or later
+- or, Craft 5.0 or later

 To install the plugin, visit the [Plugin Store](https://plugins.craftcms.com/shopify) from your Craft project, or follow these instructions.